uthapa82/JunOS/commands.md

 * Routing instance types
     - evpn : EVPN routing instance
     - evpn-vpws: EVPN VPWS routing instance
-    - mpls :internet multicast internet multicast over MPLS routing instance
+    - mpls : internet multicast over MPLS routing instance
     - virtual router : used for non-VPN related application such as virtualization
     - no-forwarding: used to separate large networks into smaller administrative entities
     - forwarding : used to implement FBF for common Access layer application